Richard Randall Art Studio: History

 Richard's death came as a great shock to his father, who spent much of his time after 1906 promoting the life and works of his son.
 In 1907 he compiled and published an elaborate memorial brochure, featuring photographs of Richard, his studio and some of his paintings.
 The studio and its contents were kept intact until c.
-1913, and opened for viewing by the public and eminent guests, such as Govennor and Lady Chelmsford, who visited in December 1906 and purchased several watercolour sketches.
+1913, and opened for viewing by the public and eminent guests, such as Govennor and Lady Chelmsford, who visited in December 1906 and purchased several watercolor sketches.

 In 1909 the South Brisbane City Council was persuaded to accept 600 of Richard's works in perpetual trust.
 A quarter-acre of vacant land adjoining the studio was offered by George Randall as a location for a gallery to house the collection, however it was eventually housed on the upper floor of the South Brisbane Library, which had been converted from a library space into the Randall Art Gallery.
 The Randall Collection contained everything from early and incomplete works and sketches to his most prized paintings.
 After 1922 the collection was added to by George Randall upon his return from a visit to England, where he had purchased a number of his son's paintings from a London art gallery.